bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 ### Stimuli directory

-The stimulus files can be added in a `/stimuli` directory (under the root directory of the dataset; with optional sub-directories) AND using a `stim_file` column in `events.tsv` mentioning which stimulus file was used for a given event,
+The stimulus files can be added in a `/stimuli` directory (under the root directory of the dataset; with optional subdirectories) AND using a `stim_file` column in `events.tsv` mentioning which stimulus file was used for a given event,